Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 }
 ```

 With this, we have our basic tools to do polymorphic ELF file handling.
 Now, we want to let the user set its own encryption algorithm, but we still want to provide some kind of wrapper to handle the complicated offset calculations and IO operations.

+### Applying encryption

 To do this, we will offer a standard function pointer defined as follows :

 ```c
 /**